baks/Simple.Xml/README.md

 ### TO-DO list

-- [ ] Can generate XML from property access chains
+- [x] Can generate XML from property access chains
 - [ ] Can add new nodes when the same property chain is accessed
+- [ ] Can add content to node
 - [ ] Can add attributes
 - [ ] Can specify namespaces